 In fact, inbound has become more important than outbound.
 If we cannot get inventory in, we certainly can’t get it out no matter the circumstances of why inventory is flowing in a backward, inbound, or reverse direction.
 It is most critical to keep inventory levels at pace with demand.

-Reverse logistics is critical for any business selling merchandise of any type.
+Reverse logistics is critical for any business selling merchandise of any type, including industries we serve like beauty fulfillment, cosmetics fulfillment, and more.
 This most critical, and often most neglected, part of the supply chain must be constantly managed, monitored, and maintained within any organization.
 Is a business wise to outsource this process, what can be gained by outsourcing?